FAQ regarding Pebble mine and Pebble Watch

 How many jobs might the Pebble development create, and will they go to local residents?

 PLP estimates that the project would need about 1,000 full-time employees for the first 20 to 25 years of mine operation.
-According to its website, the Partnership was creating a workforce development plan to meet its goal of filling positions from within the region.
+According to its website, the Partnership is creating a workforce development plan to meet its goal of filling positions from within the region.

 Is there a mine plan?

 Under the current permitting process, PLP is required to file an official mining plan with the state before permitting for a new mine could begin.

-Although mine developers have announced release dates several times in the past, as of fall 2014, an official mining plan had not yet been filed nor otherwise been made publicly available.
+Although mine developers have announced release dates several times in the past, as of summer 2015, an official mining plan had not yet been filed nor otherwise been made publicly available.
 Northern Dynasty Minerals Ltd., has stated that its mine plan and permitting documents are nearly finalized, but that the current priority is in attracting a new investor to the project.

 Two published documents provide some detail about the potential size and scope of the proposed mine: